Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

     optional arguments:
-      -h, --help            show this help message and exit -n NAME, --name NAME  A name for this execution -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+      -h, --help            show this help message and exit -n NAME, --name NAME  A name for this workflow -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                             The directory to output files to.
-Path should not exist if this is a new execution.
+Path should not exist if this is a new workflow.
       -c max_cores, --max_cores max_cores
                             Maximum number (based on the sum of core_requirement) of cores to use at once.
 0 means unlimited -m MAX_ATTEMPTS, --max_attempts MAX_ATTEMPTS
-                            Maximum number of times to try running a Task that must succeed before the execution fails
+                            Maximum number of times to try running a Task that must succeed before the workflow fails
-      -r, --restart         Completely restart the execution.
-Note this will delete all record of the execution in the database -y, --skip_confirm    Do not use confirmation prompts before restarting or deleting, and assume answer is always yes
+      -r, --restart         Completely restart the workflow.
+Note this will delete all record of the workflow in the database -y, --skip_confirm    Do not use confirmation prompts before restarting or deleting, and assume answer is always yes